c0ka/Ego-Tour/README.md

-# blogtest
+# Ego Tour
-using project pages
+A project page test
+Building a markdown blog with itineraries